ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

+- lockAssertionClaimFormat REQUIRED.
+The format of the claim.

 - lockAssertionClaim REQUIRED.
 The lock assertion claim or statement by the client.

-- lockAssertionClaimFormat REQUIRED.
-The format of the claim.

 - lockAssertionExpiration REQUIRED.
-The duration of time of the lock or escrow upon the asset.
+The expiration date and time {{DATETIME}} of the lock or escrow upon the asset.

 - hashPrevMessage REQUIRED.
 The hash of the previous message.